Change lives, Give hope, Reach out

 We work to ensure your match is a positive and meaningful experience for you both.

-English Skills Learning caids and tutors are the "secret sauce" for sucess in the classroom.
-You will work closely with the ESL Manager and/or classroom teacher to provide in-class one-on-one support to students learning English.
+English Language Learning tutors are the "secret sauce" for success in the classroom.
+You will work closely with the ELL Manager and/or classroom teacher to provide in-class one-on-one support to students learning English.

 You may also be asked to be part of our Early Learning program which provides child care for parents taking English classes but have small under their care during class time.
 This resource particularly supports refugee women as they are primary caretakers in their homes.